in The City of Brotherly Love...

 It’s a commitment to yourself and your passion that will pay you back for the rest of your life.

-You’ll always be able to tap into the moments and insights that are going to make this weekend so amazing.
+You’ll always be able to tap into the moments and insights that are going to make this workshop experience so amazing.

 Plus you're guaranteed to go home with some amazing photographs—and an amazing group of new photo-friends!